 Filters and (Your) Questions about them

-There are lots of options available on the market these days but before we divulge into that information, we would like to walk you through the kinds of filtrations systems and what kinds of filters they use.
+There are lots of options available on the market these days but before we divulge into that information, we would like to walk you through the kinds of filtration systems and what kinds of filters they use.

 i) Filter Cartridges basically trap debris as water passes through the filter and are designed to run with less pressure than a sand filter system, putting less strain on the pump and giving improved water flow.
 Filter cartridges are affordable and low maintenance filters that only need to be cleaned once or twice a season which is simply done by rinsing them with a garden hose.